-High resolution WRF simulations over the state of Iowa for December 2007-May 2008 are analyzed to generate a seasonal analysis of LLJs over the state and to assess the implications for wind energy resources and operating conditions.
+High resolution WRF simulations over the state of Iowa for December 2007-May 2008 are analyzed to generate a climatology of LLJ over the state and to assess the implications for wind energy resources and operating conditions.
 Properties considered are: maximum wind speed, height of the wind speed maximum, frequency, duration, and flow direction.
-Using a detection algorithm in which the wind speed above and below the LLJ must decrease by at least 20% of the jet core wind speed, approximately 95% of LLJs have wind speed maxima between 3 and 25 ms-1 and the mean, modal and median heights of the LLJ core are approximately 183, 125, and 174 m, respectively.
-LLJs are found to be associated with low TKE across the rotor plane (50-150 m a.g.l.), to occur most frequently under stable conditions, and to cause comparatively high positive and occasionally negative wind shear across the rotor plane.
-LLJs are most common in the north of the state.
+Using a detection algorithm in which the wind speed above and below the LLJ must decrease by at least 20% of the jet core wind speed, approximately 95% of LLJ have wind speed maxima between 3 and 25 ms-1 and the mean, modal and median height of the LLJ core are approximately 183, 125, and 174 m, respectively.
+LLJ are found to be associated with low TKE across the rotor plane (50-150 m a.g.l.), to occur most frequently under stable conditions, and to cause comparatively high positive and occasionally negative wind shear across the rotor plane.
+LLJ are most common in the north of the state.
 Locations of highest regional LLJ frequency and duration are found to exhibit seasonal variability, likely due to changes in flow direction and the interaction between regional and locally forced flows.
 Assessments of the sensitivity to the precise detection algorithm applied and output resolution are also performed.
-445 The first sensitivity analysis is conducted at full model output resolution and is designed to determine the sensitivity of LLJ characteristics to changes in LLJ definition.
-Two common types of criteria for LLJ definition are studied, labeled as variable and fixed criteria.
-Five criteria in each definition are considered (5 variable, 5 fixed) and are grouped by criteria strictness, ranging from 1 ms-1 (fixed) to 10% (variable) for the least strict 450 criteria group (criteria group 1), and 5 ms-1 (fixed) to 50% (variable) for the strictest (criteria group 5).
+The first sensitivity analysis is conducted at full model output resolution and is designed to determine the sensitivity of LLJ characteristics to changes in LLJ definition.
+Two common types of criteria for LLJ definition

+- 360 are studied, labeled as variable and fixed criteria.
+Five criteria in each definition are considered (5 variable, 5 fixed) and are grouped by criteria strictness, ranging from 1 ms-1 (fixed) to 10% (variable) for the least strict criteria group (criteria group 1), and 5 ms-1 (fixed) to 50% (variable) for the strictest (criteria group 5).
 Sensitivity to LLJ definition is first illustrated for a single grid cell in the domain that exhibits the highest value of temporal LLJ frequency.
-Using different LLJ definitions is shown to identify not just different frequencies of LLJs but also different LLJ events.
-When considering all LLJs identified by the least strict criteria group, the definitions are shown to extract different LLJs for nearly 20% of the time.
-For the second criteria group that features LLJ 455 definitions used in previous LLJ literature (2 ms-1 fixed and 20% variable), the two definitions extract different LLJs (i.e. one definition flags a LLJ while the other does not) 40% of the time.
-This might suggest that combined criteria using a minimum fixed criterion of 2 or 2.5 ms-1 combined with a 20 or 25% variable criteria will provide more robust results.
-Using output from all grid cells within the state of Iowa, it is shown that all LLJ characteristics are sensitive to changes in LLJ definition.
-LLJs extracted with each definition also likely differ in their causal 460 mechanisms, as domain-wide sensitivities to the LLJ definition correspond to differences in terrain elevation and complexity.

-A second sensitivity study is conducted to determine the sensitivity of LLJ characteristics to changes in vertical resolution of the wind speed output.
+Using different LLJ definitions is shown to identify not just different frequencies of LLJ but also - 365 different LLJ events.
+When considering all LLJ identified by the least strict criteria group, the definitions are shown to extract different LLJ for nearly 20% of the time.
+For the second criteria group that features LLJ definitions used in previous LLJ literature (2 ms-1 fixed and 20% variable), the two definitions extract different LLJ (i.e. one definition flags a LLJ while the other does not) 40% of the time.
+Using output from all grid cells within the state of Iowa, it is shown that all LLJ characteristics are sensitive to changes in LLJ definition. - 370 A second sensitivity study is conducted to determine the sensitivity of LLJ characteristics to changes in vertical resolution of the wind speed output.
 WRF output is down-sampled to one-half and one-quarter of the simulation resolution prior to application of the LLJ detection algorithm.
-All LLJ characteristics considered are found to be sensitive to reductions in wind speed profile vertical resolution but, as expected, characteristics calculated at 1⁄2 vertical resolution exhibit small percent differences from values at full vertical resolution when compared to those calculated at 1⁄4 resolution, indicating that sensitivity to vertical resolution of wind speed data is non-linear.
-An implementation of a polynomial interpolation to extrapolate quarter-resolution output to full-resolution output is shown to reduce sensitivities of LLJ characteristics to the output resolution.
+All LLJ characteristics considered are found to be sensitive to reductions in wind speed profile vertical resolution but, as expected, characteristics calculated at 1/2 vertical resolution exhibit small percent differences from values at full vertical resolution when compared to those - 375 calculated at 1⁄4 resolution, indicating that sensitivity to vertical resolution of wind speed data is non-linear.
 While LLJ frequency and duration are sensitive numerically to output resolution, there is good agreement for the spatial variability of those properties.
 These findings indicate that, while numerical values among LLJ studies may differ due to changes in wind speed profile vertical resolution, regions of high LLJ frequency may be correctly identified.